nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ConText` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a contact**

 **MSS**

+1. User request to add a contact
+2. ConText adds the contact

+    Use case ends.

+**Extensions**

+* 2a.
+The given data is invalid.

+  * 2a1.
+ConText shows an error message.

+    Use case resumes at step 1.

+**Use case: Delete a contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. ConText shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. AddressBook deletes the person
+4. ConText deletes the contact

     Use case ends.